ulbri1lp/laurens-digital-cookbook/README.md

 This is a personal site where I'm digitizing all of my recipies!
-You can find the full site here: https://ulbri1lp.github.io/laurens-digital-cookbook/
+You can find the full site here: https://ulbri1lp.github.io/laurens-digital-cookbook/.
+For instructions on how I created this site, please check out https://morskyjezek.github.io/si676-2025-activities/posts/lab-jekyll-dns